creacore-team/event-ts/README.md

 ---
 ## Examples

-In order to build the examples run
+You can build the examples provided in repository, simply run
 ```shell
 npm run build-examples
 ```